mcographics/WorkDaywithGod/README.md

 ## Linux status

-The current stable 1.3.0 release is available for Windows x64.
 Experimental Linux packages from the earlier 1.2.2 testing preview remain available for evaluation, but Linux packages are not included with the latest stable release and Linux support should currently be considered preliminary.

 The experimental Linux packages use three formats: